SeneKim/SaBee/AI&RaspberryPI/README.md

-# 🤖 About Sabee's AI Model and Raspberry PI - 🐝The Hornet Detector
+# 🤖 About Sabee's AI Model and Raspberry PI
+### 🐝The Hornet Detector

 This is a Raspberry Pi-based application with hornet detection function for protecting bees from hornets.

 <br>

-## AI Model - Yolo
+##⏩ AI Model - Yolo
 Our model was trained on a hornet dataset using the Yolov5 model.
 The reason we chose Yolov5 is firstly because it is a very famous model in object detection, and secondly, we needed a model with fast detection speed for real-time detection.

 Our training details are as follows:
+- frameworks: Pytorch
-- epochs:
+- epochs: 150
-- learning rate:
+- learning rate: 0.01
-- batch size:
+- batch size: 16
-- dataset size:
+- dataset size: 3500 images of honeybees and bumblebees

 <br>

-## How it works
+##❓ How it works

 Hornet is detected through a Raspberry Pi connected to a webcam, and the detected images are uploaded to 'Firebase Storage' connected to the Raspberry Pi.
 When hornet is detected, a notification is sent to Android using ‘Realtime Database’ and ‘Firebase Cloud Message’, and a photo capturing the hornet can be displayed on Android.